zhangyazhong/verdictdb/README.md

 - **Impala 2.3+**
 - **Hive 1.2+**

-We plan to add drivers for some other popular DBMS's soon.
+We plan to add drivers for some other popular DBMS's very soon.

 ## 3. Get Verdict